PalamaraLab/ASMC/docs/asmc.md

 TimeStart   PopulationSize
 ```

 Where TimeStart is the first generation where the population has size PopulationSize.
 Note that population size is *haploid*, and that the demographic model is usually built assuming a specific mutation rate, which is passed as an argument to the `ASMCprepareDecoding` program.
 The first line should contain generation `0`.
 You can obtain this model using e.g. PSMC/MSMC/SMC++.
 If your model is not piecewise constant, you will need to approximate it as piecewise constant.
 The last provided interval is assumed to last until time=Infinity (and is usually remote enough to have negligible effects on the results).

+The demographic models used with ASMC can be found [here](https://github.com/PalamaraLab/ASMC_data/tree/main/demographies) and were inferred using smc++ in the following paper:

+> Spence, J.P. and Song, Y.S. **Inference and analysis of population-specific fine-scale recombination maps across 26 diverse human populations.** _Science Advances_, Vol. 5, No. 10, eaaw9206 (2019), [[doi](https://doi.org/10.1126/sciadv.aaw9206)].

+They correspond to [these population sizes](https://github.com/popgenmethods/pyrho/blob/master/smcpp_popsizes_1kg.csv), but rescaled to assume mutation rate of 1.65e-8.

 ### Time discretization (\*.disc)